makersacademy/shop-manager-challenge/README.md

   IR->>DC: Sends SQL query by calling method `exec_params` DC->>DB: Sends query to db
   App-->>T: Prints out 'A new item is successfully created!'
+  App-->>T: Prints out options and ask the user for action unitl the answer is 'q'
 ```

 </details>